eeronomicon/phphairsalon/README.md

 * USE hair_salon;
 * CREATE TABLE stylists (id serial PRIMARY KEY, name varchar (255));
 * CREATE TABLE clients (id serial PRIMARY KEY, name varchar (255), stylist_id int);
+* Make a copy of hair_salon as hair_salon_test (Structure Only).

 ### Application Setup

-* Unzip and import database into mySQL.
+* Unzip and import production and test databases into mySQL.
 * Adjust mySQL port as appropriate based on your local server's settings.
 * Start the PHP server in the application's /web directory.
 * Open a web browser to the server's root.